khaors/geocompr/main.md

 In general, multicore processing is easier on Unix-based systems than on Windows systems.
 In fact, cloud computing is usually done and developed on Linux servers.
 Therefore, we will present how to do nested cross-validation using a parallelization approach working only under Unix-based systems.^[Note also that the `mc.set.seeds` parameter used later on is only available on Unix-based systems].
-Windows users have at least three options:
+Windows users have at least four options:

 1. Run the resampling without parallelizing it though this will take most likely more than half a day.
 2. Install a virtual machine (e.g. [Oracle VirtualBox](https://www.virtualbox.org/)) to reproduce the parallelization code.
 3. Connect remotely to a Linux-Server (which is what we have done).
 Of course, this also implies that R and all related packages are installed on the server.
+4. Install [Docker](https://docs.docker.com/docker-for-windows/) and run a container made of Linux image with a pre-installed R configuration.

 Before starting the parallelization, we make sure that the processing continues even if one of the models throws an error by setting `on.learner.error` to `warn`.
 This is quite handy since we really want to avoid that the processing stops just because of one failed model after running a server at full capacity for several days.